Mark Roberts (streaker)

-Mark Roberts is an English streaker who has run naked during numerous international events.
-Roberts' streaking began when he saw a news report about a female streaker at a 1993 rugby sevens game in Hong Kong.
+Mark Roberts (born 12 December 1964) is an English streaker who has run naked during numerous international events.
+Roberts's streaking began when he saw a news report about a female streaker at a 1993 rugby sevens game in Hong Kong.
 After a bet in a bar, he exposed himself to the crowd the next day.

 Roberts has done this, as of 2024, 583 times in 23 countries, targeting such events as those held at Hamilton Park Racecourse, a Mr. Universe contest, a Miss World contest, multiple Olympic Games, tennis matches, the Running of the Bulls, the synchronized swimming world championship, and his specialty, association football matches.
 According to Roberts, he was mandated to surrender his passport whenever an English football team played abroad following a 2001 conviction for streaking (including FA Cup Final 2001).
 It is unclear how long this mandate was in place.

+Streaking incidents

 One famous streak was on a live 1995 broadcast of This Morning, where he swam onto Fred Talbot's floating weather map and proceeded to emulate Talbot's trademark leap from Scotland to Ireland.